 Set aside until ready to serve.

 To serve, carefully remove one steak from the skewer at a time and while using a protective glove, hold the portions with the fat cap facing up.
 (This means the ‘C’ shape is on it’s side)

 Slice the beef from the fat down, into thin strips.

 Serve hot with chimichurri spooned over top to enjoy.

 Gaucho Steakhouse Rub: If you don’t have the gaucho steakhouse seasoning, whisk a blend of bulky dried parsley, coarse sea salt, garlic flakes, onion powder, dried pepper flakes, and add a splash of lemon juice to your oil rub.

-Fresh Oregano: if you don’t have the oregano on hand just omit.
+Fresh Oregano: if you don’t have the oregano on hand, just omit.

 Chimichurri: can be made a day ahead and stored in an airtight container in the fridge for up to 3 days.
 I occasionally add a splash of fresh oil to the container if needed.
 Remove from the fridge 30 minutes before using.
 Check out our cilantro chimichurri recipe that we make weekly to have on hand.

 Leftover Meat: Store the leftover meat, wrapped in foil, in the fridge for up to 3 days.
-Avoid slicing before hand.
+Avoid slicing beforehand.
 Slice as needed to make steak sandwiches, taco filling, or just sliced beef to enjoy.
 Reheat in hot skillet quickly or microwave.